-Controls for Travellers Entering into the Kingdom Annexed to the Order CCSA No. 7/2563 Issued on 30 June B.E.
-2563 (AD 2020) [informal title] Category & Short Decription COE PCR at dep PCR on entry PCR during Fit to Fly Cert Insurance Additional Guarantee letter Tracing/ Tracking Quarantine Notes 10.
+Contro ols for T Kingdom A 2563 (AD 2 the Order CC ormal title] SA No. 7/2563 Category & Short Decription COE PCR at dep PCR on entry PCR during Fit to Fly Cert Insurance Additional Guarantee letter Tracing/ Tracking Quarantine Notes 10.
 Medical 'tourists', including their accompanying persons (max 3), except for treatment for COVID-19.
-Round up treatment to 14 days (like Quarantine) YES YES NO YES x 3 YES YES YES YES но/ано 1.
-Health Insurance Confirm responsible for medical expenses and all other expenses 3.
+Round up treatment to 14 days (like Quarantine) YES YES NO YES x 3 YES YES YES YES 1.
+Health Insurance 2.
+Confirm responsible for medical expenses and all other expenses 3.
 Quarantine place meets guidelines 4.
 Documents or certificate of a hospital from the country of origin stating the need for medical treatment in the Kingdom.
 5. Hospital certificate confirming acceptance of travelers for treatment and arranging quarantine facility for a period of not less than 14 days.
 11. Special arrangements with other countries.
 (11.1) For long stay (11.2) For short stay Quota per MFA list approved by CCSA for each category YES YES NO 2YES x 2 YES YES NO YES ASQ/CO 1.
 Health Insurance 2.
 Quarantine location meets guidelines